gajus/wholly/README.md

 # Wholly

 jQuery plugin for triggering table column `mouseenter` and `mouseleave` events.
-Wholly is used for highlighting the entire table column.
-Wholly supports tables with `colspan` and `rowspan` attributes.
+Wholly is used for highlighting the entire table column or row.
+Wholly supports layouts that utilize with `colspan` and `rowspan`.

 [Interactive demo](http://gajus.com/wholly/demo/).